How to get a Resale Certificate in Rhode Island

 – Review the resale certificate to make sure it is completely filled out.

-- Verify the purchaser’s Resale Certificate by calling the Rhode Island Department of Revenue at 401-574-8922.
+– Verify the purchaser’s Resale Certificate by calling the Rhode Island Division of Taxation at 401-574-8922.

 – Keep a file of resale certificates.